I Don’t Want Mom Friends…I NEED Them!

 And then life happened.
 We were always short on money, my husband had three jobs, we had three little kids, and I was home all day feeling like my only outlet was my mom group on a pregnancy site I belonged to.
 I was lonely.
 I remember being totally excited when my friend invited me to a women’s Bible study at our church.
 It was like pure joy to hang out with other women, even if it was only once a week.

 And then life struck again.
 We needed money, my husband needed a new job, and we saw our only option as a big move to another state.
-We moved in the fall, with three little kids, didn’t know the area, or a soul around and the loneliness struck again.
+We moved in the fall, with three little kids,to an area we didn’t know… and the loneliness struck again.
 I think when you are an extroverted introvert like I am (is that even a thing?) you begin to bottle up your thoughts and struggles, until you no longer even know how to express yourself.
 By the time spring rolled around, I was bound and determined to make at least one friend or I was going to lose my mind!

 Why do moms need other moms to stand by them, support them and say, I understand?
 I like to think of being a mom as being nothing short of super woman.

 We are expected…required really to be everything to everyone at literally the same time, in different ways, and to not crack and totally lose our minds in the process.
 I’m not even sure how we moms do what we do.
 If I wasn’t a Christian I would probably think a magic fairy sneaks in at night granting us the super powers we need to get through the 27 temper tantrums we will have to deal with the next day, the sick kids, bad attitudes, never ending laundry pile, and then of course being a wife too.

 One of the most special friendships I have ever had, developed in the midst of the chaos of five children, stressful jobs, lack of money, several moves, and health issues.
 It blossomed when I needed it the most, and has thrived through so much stress.